ncphillips/truecoders.io/_coders/candace-welch.markdown

   body: |-
     During the internship, I was allowed the opportunity to designing a new Billboard concept for the Wetumpka Chamber of Commerce.
-Additionally, I designed a banner for the Chamber to use for a “Shop Local” campaign.
+Additionally, I designed a banner for the Chamber to use for a "Shop Local" campaign.
 - company: Square Root Interactive
   job_title: Account Coordinator
   start_date: 2014-08-01 00:00:00 -05:00
   end_date: 2015-04-01 00:00:00 -05:00
   body: |-
-    1. Handled customer relationships between twelve total past and current accounts.
+    * Handled customer relationships between twelve total past and current accounts.
-    1. Created project scheduling, milestone completion, and project outlook reports to accurately determine the health of the project.
+    * Created project scheduling, milestone completion, and project outlook reports to accurately determine the health of the project.
-    1. Managed bug fix distribution for seven person team to improve team efficiency.
+    * Managed bug fix distribution for seven person team to improve team efficiency.
-    1. Provided team with detailed bug reports to lower time between breaks and fixes.
+    * Provided team with detailed bug reports to lower time between breaks and fixes.
-    1. Ensured product quality by testing features in multiple environments.
+    * Ensured product quality by testing features in multiple environments.
 education:
 - school: Auburn University at Montgomery
   degree: Bachelor of Fine Arts - BFA Field Of StudyGraphic Design GradeCum Laude
   graduation_date:
   location: Montgomery, AL
-  body: 'Activities and Societies: Phi Eta Sigma Honor Society The National Society
+  body: |-
-    of Collegiate Scholars Phi Kappa Phi Honor Society'
+    Activities and Societies: Phi Eta Sigma Honor Society The National Society of Collegiate Scholars Phi Kappa Phi Honor Society
 - school: University of South Alabama
   degree:
   graduation_date: 2016-05-01 00:00:00 -05:00